thomas-sittler/jekyll-now/_posts/2018-03-13-utilitarianism.md

 {:toc}

 # What is consequentialism?

-Any consequentialist theory (any variant of theory C) combines a _cardinal axiology_ and a _maximising decision rule_.
+Any consequentialist theory combines a _cardinal axiology_ and a _decision rule_ that depends only on this axiology.
+[SEP](https://plato.stanford.edu/entries/consequentialism/) tells us that consequentialism is the view that moral rightness depends only on consequences.

 An axiology is a ranking of states of affairs in terms of better and worse overall.
 A cardinal axiology assigns numerical values to states of affairs.
 The axiology used by a consequentialist theory must be cardinal in order to be able to apply expected utility theory in cases of uncertainty.

 A decision rule, for our purposes, is a procedure that classifies objects of interest (such as possible acts in a certain situation) into right, wrong, or neither.
 The decision rule is what gives rise to a theory's normative content: its "ought" and "ought not"-statements (much more on this below).
 A maximising decision rule says that the object which makes states of affairs best (according to some axiology) is right, and all others are wrong.

+Consequentialism need not be maximising, it could be satisficing or some other function.

-Theory C says: "There is one ultimate moral aim: that outcomes be as good as possible".
+Combining consequentialism with a _maximising decision rule_ gives theory C. Theory C roughly says "There is one ultimate moral aim: that outcomes be as good as possible" (Parfit p.24).
 It applies to any thing X that might make outcomes better or worse.
-For any X, it says: "The right X is the X such that if it were to obtain, outcomes would be as good as possible.
+More precisely, for any X, it says: "The right X is the X such that if it were to obtain, outcomes would be as good as possible.
 All others are wrong".

 # What is hedonistic total utilitarianism?
 Hedonistic total utilitarianism is Theory C combined with a hedonistic, totalist axiology.